Hello and Goodbye: Namaste

-Trekking for days through Annapurna was wonderful, the crisp mornings with views of the sculpted mountains progressed into sweaty afternoons staring up endless rock encrusted slopes praying it would level out at the top.
+Trekking for days through Annapurna was wonderful, the crisp mornings with views of the sculpted mountains (Mount Machhapuchhre is an amazing site on the horizon) progressed into sweaty afternoons staring up endless rock encrusted slopes praying it would level out at the top.
 I passed families and farmers living their lives, poor by material standards, but rich in nature’s beauty and living simply and forcefully.

 The trek was punctuated with stops at small tea houses where we enjoyed chai tea (also called masala tea), one of the best home brewed concoctions you can drink.
 There were also ample sodas and plenty of Fresca if you preferred a cold drink.

 Meals were simple with breakfasts of porridge, the occasional blessing of eggs, and at one stop, some wonderful lemon sugared pancakes.
 Lunches and dinners consisted of traditional dal bhat, vegetable dumplings called “momos”, and welcome varieties of hot soups.
 And we enjoyed cold Everest beer in the evening.
 We all earned a certificate for reaching the height of 2855 meters (9367 feet), child’s play compared to the extra 20,000 feet you need to climb to summit Everest.